Safety tips for Edmonton residents on how to properly set out their waste to help make waste collectors' jobs safer and easier.

 Be sure to set out your carts and blue bags by 7am on your collection day!

 Make sure all recycling and garbage is securely bagged.
-If you have carts, make sure to sort and set out your waste in the right cart.
+Make sure to sort and set out your garbage and foods scraps in the right carts.